atlasxomics/AtlasXbrowser_docs/docs/Overview.rst

-      As neither step is reliant on the other, AtlasXbrowser can be used to generate information about the image such as the metadata corresponding to the experiment, the boundaries of the overlapping A and B chips, and classification of on and off tissue sites of the image, while the particular assay being run on the tissue can be sequenced.
+      As neither step is reliant on the other, AtlasXbrowser can be used to generate information about the image such as the metadata corresponding to the experiment, the boundaries of the overlapping A and B chips, and classification of on and off tissue sites of the image, during, before, or after the tissue is sequenced.

 * Using the results of the sequencing in conjunction with the spatial information encoded by the DBiT process, any bioinformatic analysis can be run on the data, like the spatial clustering shown below.